actions/cache/caching-strategies.md

       key: cache-${{ github.sha }}
 ```

-### Using multiple factors while forming a key depening on the need
+### Using multiple factors while forming a key depending on the need

 Cache key can be formed by combination of more than one metadata, evaluated info.